-Your optional AD&D coverage amount will be reduced when you or your spouse reach certain ages, as explained in your summary plan description booklet.
+Your optional AD&D coverage amount will be reduced when you or your spouse reach certain ages.
 Your premiums will be based on the original coverage amount, before the reduction.

 Changing Your Coverage

 Generally, the annual enrollment period is the only time you can enroll in or increase optional AD&D coverage.
 However, you also can begin or increase your coverage, or choose to cover your spouse and dependent children, within 31 days of either of the following events: